mdn/content/files/en-us/web/api/gpudevice/createtexture/index.md

         `dimension` defaults to `"2d"` if the value is omitted.

     - `format`
-      - : An emumerated value specifying the format of the texture.
+      - : An enumerated value specifying the format of the texture.
 See the [Texture formats](https://gpuweb.github.io/gpuweb/#enumdef-gputextureformat) section of the specification for all the possible values.
     - `label` {{optional_inline}}
       - : A string providing a label that can be used to identify the object, for example in {{domxref("GPUError")}} messages or console warnings.
     - `mipLevelCount` {{optional_inline}}